 We are still working with the Society of Corporate Compliance and Ethics on how best to handle the exams.
 We hope to be able to do so and will post more information soon.

 Yes, some elective courses will be offered in the shortened term in January and summer.
-Our J-term is a two-week session — up from one week in prior years.
+Our J-term is a two-week session.

 Yes, you will have the ability to take an elective not on the list.
 You will need to petition the Associate Dean for permission.